Ilir Daja

-Ilir Daja (born 20 October 1966 in Tirana) is an Albanian professional football coach and former player who is the current manager of the Ballkani.
+Ilir Daja (born 20 October 1966) is an Albanian professional football manager and former player.
+He is the current manager of Dinamo City.
+He has won the Albanian League as a coach with three clubs: Elbasani, Dinamo Tirana and Skënderbeu.
+He also won the Kosovo Superleague three times with FC Ballkani and lead them to qualification for the group stage of UEFA Europa Conference League in 2022–23 and 2023–24.

 Club career

 Daja spent his youth career with 17 Nëntori, before playing for Dinamo Tirana for ten years.
 In 1989, in Dinamo's European Champion Clubs' Cup clash against Dinamo București, Daja suffered a major knee injury that forced him to go on surgery several times.

 Managerial career

 Daja started his managerial career in 2005 with Elbasani whom he stayed until 2007, helping the club to win the Kategoria Superiore in 2005–06 season.
 Then he signed with Dinamo Tirana two seasons later to prevail again in this competition.

 Tirana

 In October 2015, Daja begun negotiations with Tirana and on 28th, Daja signed a contract until the end of the season.
 He was presented to the media the next day.
 Tirana defeated Kukësi 2–1 at home in Daja's first match in charge, returning in winning ways after three league matches.
 On 1 November 2016, following the goalless draw against Vllaznia, Daja was released from his contract by club president Refik Halili.